ChibiOS/ChibiOS/testhal/STM32/STM32L0xx/ADC/readme.txt

 ** TARGET **

-The demo will on an STMicroelectronics STM32F0-Discovery board.
+The demo runs on an ST STM32L053R8-NUCLEO board.

 ** The Demo **